top of page

 THE MADNESS BEHIND THEIR EYES

 Who doesn’t love a good bit of asylum horror?
-Throw in a creepy doctor, the patients, plus some even more sinister shit & you’ve got the makings of a good spooky yarn.
+Throw in a creepy doctor, the patients, plus some even more sinister shit and you’ve got the makings of a good spooky yarn.

 VULTURES